 Knowing what information to include on business cards is crucial when working out the design.
 Most of the time, the design completely depends on what information you include and where you plan on putting it.
 Don’t be that person who prints business cards for the whole organization only to realize you forgot to include something as simple as a job title.

 This can be an embarrassing mistake which can cost you time and money.
-So, before printing, make sure you look through this comprehensive list of what information to include on your business cards.
+So, before creating your business cards, make sure you look through this comprehensive list of what information to include on your business cards.

 Your business card should include the following information: